 Graduate Program Overview

 To become a certified Speech-Language Pathologist (SLP), it is necessary to earn a Master’s Degree, complete a Clinical Fellowship Year, and pass the Praxis II.
 Our master’s program is designed to fulfill the academic and practicum requirements for clinical certification established by the American Speech-Language-Hearing Association (ASHA), as well as for licensure in most states.
-Our graduate program can be completed full-time or part-time.

 - 400 clinical clock hours, including 25 observation hours and 375 hands-on hours.
 A minimum of 325 hours must be earned under the direction of the University of Mississippi CSD faculty and/or approved offsite supervisors.
 Under special arrangements, portions of practicum can be completed elsewhere.

 - Graduate students must maintain a minimum of a 3.0 grade point average in the department to maintain enrollment, to qualify for graduation and to qualify for department financial aid consideration.

 - This is a full-time program and students are expected to be enrolled in the program for 7 semesters over the course of two years, including summers.
 (Summer-II & August intersessions, Fall, Spring, Summer, Fall, Spring.)

 - Typically, more than 50% of the academic course credits are taught in a Face2Face (F2F) format.
 Some courses are taught online to allow students the flexibility in mastering the required knowledge while completing their clinical practicum at various sites.
 However, under special circumstances (e.g., pandemic), more than 50% of the courses may be offered online for specific reasons (e.g., allow on time graduation while keeping the students safe).

 Please refer to the following for more information: